Git Storage Guide

 Difference between refs and commits

 On the other hand, commit ids are fixed in time and they do not change.
-Same way transaction data identified by commit id do not change over time.
+This also means that transaction data identified by commit id do not change over time, and it is possible to see as it was in the point-in-time.

-So by specifying transaction data with commit id you create an immutable, persistent uniquely identified view to the journal.
-Tackler records used commit id on each report and it could be used to re-create same reports or additional reports if there is ever need in future.
+By specifying transaction data with commit id you create an immutable, persistent uniquely identified view to the journal.
+Tackler records used commit id on each report, and it could be used to re-create same reports or additional reports in the future.